nwatx/Notes-2021-2022/README.md

 Each template folder contains

-`src` - where you put your daily notes in format: YYYYMMDD
+`src` - where you put your daily notes in format: YYYYMMDD, or any other method you may prefer.

 A `*.tex` file.
 This file will act as the culmination of every other file.